All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How should you cycle MOTS-c?
 We break down on/off periods, why cycling matters, and the most common protocols used by practitioners.

 MOTS-c cycling typically follows an 8 to 12 weeks on, 4 weeks off schedule.
-Cycling refers to planned periods of use followed by breaks, and it is standard practice with most peptides to maintain the body's responsiveness and prevent potential receptor desensitization.
+Cycling refers to planned periods of use followed by breaks, and it's standard practice with most peptides to maintain the body's responsiveness and prevent potential receptor desensitization.
 While MOTS-c is a naturally occurring peptide your body already produces, supplementing with exogenous doses at therapeutic levels benefits from structured timing .

 Why Cycling MOTS-c Matters